krkishan/camunda-cloud-documentation/docs/self-managed/iam/getting-started/docker/accessing-the-ui.md

 ---

 :::caution
 IAM has been replaced with Identity for version 1.4+.
-Please refer to the [Identity documentation](../../../identity/what-is-identity.md) for ongoing support.
+Refer to the [Identity documentation](../../../identity/what-is-identity.md) for ongoing support.
 :::